Rachel Bettesworth was born in 1990. She lives in Islington where she works as a vocal coach.

 As they left, the mother didn’t hold the girl’s hand.
 The girl had taken off the wig.
 She held it in her fingers.
 One curl dragged across the floor.
 She didn’t look back to smile at me, her new friend.
 She just followed her mother out of the door.
 I watched quietly, and when the door closed on them I turned to look at my own mother.
 Her eyes were wet behind her book.
 She had seen it too.

-‘They call it bouncebackability,’ I said and Hannah nodded.
-‘Like stage mums have sleights and magicians have hankies, child actors need bouncebackability.
-As though you are part child, part rubber ball, part boomerang.’
-I looked at her eyes and felt mine prickle.
-I cleared my throat.
-‘As you get older, you have to learn how to bounce back from what feels like being shot out of a cannon and into a brick wall.’
+‘Yeah.
+Basically means you have to be tough as shit and ready to bounce back from anything.
+Part child, part rubber ball, part boomerang.’
+I paused and something caught between my stomach and my throat.
+I looked at Hannah’s eyes and felt my own start to prickle.
+‘As you get older,’ I said, ‘- if you keep at it that is- you have to learn to bounce back from what feels like being shot out of a cannon and into a brick wall.’

 I had been in Studio Eleven before.
 It was one of the largest studios at Pineapple.
 The long wall that faced the door as you entered was mirrored.
 A black upright piano stood opposite the door at the end of the room.
 A man was sitting at it, drinking from a white mug.
 He was the man who had helped the girl in the wig back to her mother.
 He looked kind but like he’d rather have been playing Carnegie Hall.
 At the far end, about a dozen freestanding ballet barres were stacked away neatly, and the unmirrored walls- the white brick ones- had a barre fixed around them, bordering the room.
 Speakers were attached to the bricks, a music system stood beside the piano, and on the floor in the centre of the studio were 6 Xs made with black tape.
 Our markers.